sstraus/SettingsSentry/README.md

 ### Actions

-- backup: Backup configuration files to the specified backup folder.
+- `backup`: Backup configuration files to the specified backup folder.
-- restore: Restore the files to their original locations.
+- `restore`: Restore the files to their original locations.
-- install: Install the application as a CRON job that runs at every reboot.
+- `install`: Install the application as a CRON job that runs at every reboot.
     You can also provide a valid cron expression as a parameter to customize the schedule (0 9 \* \* \*).
 Use [cronhub](https://crontab.cronhub.io) to generate a valid one.
-- remove: Remove the previously installed CRON job.
+- `remove`: Remove the previously installed CRON job.
-- configsinit: Extract embedded default configurations to a 'configs' directory located next to the executable.
+- `configsinit`: Extract embedded default configurations to a 'configs' directory located next to the executable.
 This allows for customization of the configurations and provides a way to view the default settings.

 ### Default Values

 Configurations: configs
-Backups: iCloud Drive/SettingsSentry
+Backups: iCloud Drive/settingssentry_backups

 #### Options